swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

 }

-/// Represents an executable product defined in a package. public class ExecutableProduct: Product {
+/// Represents an executable product defined in a package. public struct ExecutableProduct: Product {
     /// The target that contains the main entry point of the executable.
 Every
     /// executable product has exactly one main executable target.
 This target
     /// will always be one of the targets in the product's `targets` array.